Skip to main content

 How many buy-ins do I need for tournament poker?

 Most professionals recommend 100-200 buy-ins for your typical tournament level because of the extreme variance.
-In a field of 1,000 players, even elite players only cash about 15-20% of the time.
-Cash games require a smaller bankroll of 20-30 buy-ins at your stake level.
+Even strong tournament players can cash only a minority of events over meaningful samples, so your bankroll needs much more room than it would in cash games.
+Cash games usually need a smaller bankroll, often around 20-30 buy-ins for your stake level.

 Previous